 The number of benefits you receive will depend on your disability rating.
 Use the VA disability calculator below to estimate the benefits you could receive based on your current disability rating.

 The VA considers many contributing disability-rated factors when determining eligibility for disability benefits, including:

-- The veteran’s current disability rating, how many dependent parents, marital status (single/married), and how many dependent children.
+- The veteran’s current disability rating, the number of dependent parents, marital status (single/married), and how many dependent children are.

 - If the children and spouse require Aid and Attendance (A/A).
 The VA provides Aid and Attendance for qualifying service members and survivors to assist with daily activities or the homebound.